 - Started at the Singapore University of Technology and Design

-- Dr. Herremans elevated to the grade of Senior Member of the IEEE
+- Elevated to the grade of Senior Member of the IEEE

 - Call for Papers: Special Issue on Deep Learning for Music and Audio in Springer’s Neural Computing and Applications